rsms/uilayer/README.md

 # UILayer

-UILayer provides an API on top of the WebKit DOM **for working with the concept of layers**.
+UILayer provides a JavaScript API on top of WebKit **for working with the concept of layers**.
 Instead of manipulating DOM elements using a myriad of mixed concepts, you go though a single, well defined API.

 ## Demo and example